 Carter Doyle, NP Carter Doyle, NP

-What Conversion Therapy Survivors Need to Heal and Move Forward
+What Conversion Therapy Survivors Need to Heal

 Survivors describe conversion attempts as a form of psychological and spiritual abuse that left deep wounds long after the sessions, prayers, or programs ended.
 Over the past two decades, research from Canada, Australia, New Zealand, the U.K., and the U.S. has helped clarify what survivors need to recover and rebuild their lives.